sugarlabs/GSoC/Ideas-2019.md

  - Experience with maintaining activities on ASLO

 **Description**<br>
-Sugar has a lot of activities (250+ on GitHub, and more elsewhere).
-These activities have a scope for improvement; bugs, features, possible ASLO release required.
-This project will involve working on atleast 25 activities to improve them.
+Sugar has a lot of activities, with 250+ on GitHub, and more elsewhere.
+These have scope for improvement; bugs, features, updated human translations, and release.
+This project will involve working on at least 25 activities to improve them.
 Students can choose activities on their own, and are encouraged to select activities which are either a part of Fructose or have a strong pedagogical value.
 To understand how to locate and work on activities, see our guide to [Modifying Activities](https://github.com/sugarlabs/sugar-docs/blob/master/src/contributing.md#modifying-activities)

-In the proposal, students should mention all the issues they will work on.
-Any new feature suggestion should be discussed on GitHub Issues in advance.
+In their proposal, students should mention some of the issues they will work on.
+Any new feature suggestion should be discussed on GitHub Issues before being added to a proposal.

-Since there are a lot of activities to work on, **more than 1 instance of this project can be selected**.
+Since there are a lot of activities to work on, **more than one instance of this project may be selected**.

 **Suggested Issues to work on:**<br>
  - write-activity: [#28 Port to sugar3.speech](https://github.com/sugarlabs/write-activity/issues/28)